 you’re searching web server logs, you could enter

-To search for a range of values, you can use the bracketed range syntax,
+To search for a range of values, use the bracketed range syntax,

 status:[400 TO 499].

-To specify more complex search criteria, you can use the Boolean operators
+To specify more complex search criteria, use the boolean operators